 Tax Issues.
 The agency must notify employees that all or part of the reimbursement may be considered taxable income by the Internal Revenue Service.
 The agency will report the reimbursements on the employee’s Form W-2.
 Employees are encouraged to seek professional tax advice on their own tax liabilities and allowable tax deductions.

 Paid Time.
-Agencies may allow up to ten days of paid leave to effect the move, including searching for temporary living quarters, house hunting, and the transporting of personal belongings.
+Agencies may allow up to ten days of paid leave to affect the move, including searching for temporary living quarters, house hunting, and the transporting of personal belongings.

 Relocation Notice